awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 {{% notice note %}}
 Even though the FIS Experiments removed 3 EC2 instances from the Spot compute environment, AWS Batch was able to handle the interruptions gracefully and still complete the rendering job
 {{% /notice %}}

+### Verify the AWS Batch Job completed successfully

+[Follow these steps](/rendering-with-batch/monitor.html) from the Monitoring and Results section